all GUESTs MUST accept and observe Creekside's Terms, CONDITIONS, guidelines and Policies.

 SITE GUIDELINES

 Sites are to be kept clutter-free.
 Only propane or electric grills and propane or electric fire pits are permitted.
-Unattached screen rooms, canopies, tents, and items on the grass are not permitted.
+Unattached screen rooms, canopies, and tents are not permitted.
 Potted plants are limited to 5 per site.
 Any deviation must be approved by resort management.

 FLAG AND YARD SIGNS